-The foregoing summary describes certain provisions of the indenture pursuant to which the LYONs were issued and the terms of the LYONs.
-The foregoing summary does not purport to be complete and is subject to and is qualified in its entirety by reference to the indenture.
+The foregoing summaries describe certain provisions of the agreements governing our outstanding indebtedness.
+The summaries do not purport to be complete and are subject to and are qualified in their entirety by reference to the agreements.

 DESCRIPTION OF THE NOTES